 Septal Closure Devices: Atrial or ventricular septal defects are congenital deficiencies in the heart walls separating systemic and pulmonary circulations within the heart.
-For example, in the case of an atrial defect, blood from the lungs flows through the defect and increases the volume of blood passing through the pulmonary arteries.
-In individuals living with such defects, permanent damage to pulmonary vasculatures can eventually occur.
-To correct such malformations, individuals can undergo a cardiac surgical procedure or be treated with interventional approaches such as catheter delivered technologies (septal closure devices) can be employed to close these septal defects.
+In the case of an atrial defect, blood from the lungs flows through the defect and increases the volume of blood passing through the pulmonary arteries.
+For individuals living with such defects, permanent damage to pulmonary vasculatures can eventually occur.
+Cardiac surgical procedures or transcatheter delivered technologies (septal closure devices) can be employed to close these septal defects.